rmp15/rstudio_cloud_tutorial/README.md

 [01_run_some_basic_R.Rmd](/exercises/01_run_some_basic_R.Rmd)                  -  R Markdown script running some basic R on RStudio Cloud\
 [02_write_own_script_then_save.Rmd](/exercises/02_write_own_script_then_save.Rmd) -  R Markdown script to create simple script which can then be saved and downloaded as a part of a custom permanent copy

+### File structure at the top of the project

+[basics](#basics)                              - folder with instructions for beginners to RStudio Cloud (full details below)\
+[exercises](#exercises)                        - potentially useful exercises to do to further familiarise with RStudio Cloud (full details below)\
+[images](/images)                              - folder with images used in markdown files\
+[.gitignore](.gitignore)                      - this is usually in any project file and will tell Git/GitHub what to ignore locally with annoying stuff that sometimes get created\
+[create_folder_structure.R](create_folder_structure.R) - script to initially create and define folder structure if not already there